Earthkimm/Student-Project-P5/README.md

 The script ‘project_colors.py’ just contains the hex code for the colors used in the plots.

 Lastly the csv files ‘udds.csv’ and ‘us06.csv’ contain the data from dynamic profile 1 and 2.
+The file OCV_curve.csv contains OCV-SOC data.